ant-tar/MODX-mChimpX/README.md

 Possible options which can be added to the FormIt tag:
 ---------------------------------
 - mcApiKey
-  The Mailchimp API Key
+  The Mailchimp API Key (optional, can be also specified via system setting mcApiKey)
 - mcListId
-  The Mailchimp list id to subscribe to
+  The Mailchimp list id to subscribe to (optional, can be also specified via system setting mcListId)
 - mcEmailField
   The name of the email field in the form. defaults to 'email'
 - mcMergeTags